datcit/guides/pve_alerting/readme.md

 # The Definitive Guide to Email Alerts with Proxmox VE 8.0

 ## Assumptions
-I've accomplished this on both `v8.0.4` and `v7.4-16` of Proxmox Virtual Environment (PVE) also known as Proxmox VE.
-The example I use below uses the domain `mydomain.example.com`.
-This should be replaced with the domain that you have own and have control of.
-In this guide we use two email address `SendingAddress@example.com` and `RecievingAddress@example.com`.
-If you prefer it, they can be the same address, but either way, you will need to replace them with addresses you are the owner of.
+I have successfully completed this procedure on both Proxmox Virtual Environment (PVE), versions `v8.0.4` and `v7.4-16`, also referred to as Proxmox VE.
+In the example provided below, I utilize the domain `mydomain.example.com`.
+It's essential to substitute this with the domain that you possess and manage.
+Throughout this guide, I employ two email addresses: `SendingAddress@example.com` and `ReceivingAddress@example.com`.
+You can choose to use the same address for both, but regardless, you must replace these placeholders with email addresses that you own and control.

 ## Step 1 - Configure the Recieving Address
-If  you have not already installed Proxmox VE and are following this guide as part of a fresh install, when you get to the `Administration Password & Email Address` screen, be sure to use a vaild email address that you own / have control of.
-If this an exsisting instilation, in the WebUI left-click `Datacenter` in the lefthand tree-view, and in this view, left-click `Options`.
-From here you should see a field labeled `Email from address`.
-Double click this field and replace it with a vaild email address that you own / have control of.
+If you haven't installed Proxmox VE yet and are following this guide for a fresh installation, make sure that when you reach the `Administration Password & Email Address` screen, you use a valid email address that you own or have control over.
+This email address will be used to receive alerts.

+If you are working with an existing installation, go to the WebUI and click on `Datacenter` in the left-hand tree-view.
+In this view, click on `Options`.
+Look for the `Email from address` field and double-click to edit it.
+Replace the current email address with a valid one that you own or have control over.

 ## Step 2 - Update System & Packakges
-Before installing new packages, always ensure that your package index files and the system itself are up-to-date.
-To do this, click the "Refresh" button in the Proxmox VE web-ui.
-Once you see **`TASK OK`**, close the "Task Viewer" modal window and then click the "Upgrade" button.
+Prior to installing new packages, it's crucial to confirm the currency of your package index files and the system.
+To achieve this, click on the "Refresh" button within the Proxmox VE web UI.
+Once you observe the status **`TASK OK`**, proceed to close the "Task Viewer" modal window and subsequently select the "Upgrade" button.

 ## Step 3 - Install Required Packages
 At this point, you should have the "Proxmox Console" window open.
 To proceed, install the following packages.
 Run the following command in the "Proxmox Console":
 ```bash
 apt install -y libsasl2-modules mailutils
 ```